Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Mapping the CGM in Multiphase Emission Lines

 \section{Mapping the CGM in Multiphase Emission Lines}

-In this section we make predictions for \ion{H}{1} and metal line emission and demonstrate the role instrumental spatial resolution and sensitivity play in detecting and understanding the CGM.
+In this section we make predictions for H$\alpha$ and metal line emission and demonstrate the role instrumental spatial resolution and sensitivity play in detecting and understanding the CGM.

 Figure~\ref{fig:emissionmaps} presents face-on surface brightness maps for eight emission lines---H$\alpha$, \ion{O}{6}, \ion{C}{4}, \ion{Si}{4}, \ion{C}{3}, \ion{Si}{3}, \ion{Mg}{2}, and \ion{Si}{2}---for the Squall halo.
 Emission from the galactic \ion{H}{1} disk has been removed, and the green contours indicate the region where the disk was.
 These maps reveal a diverse range of emission morphologies across different ions, reflecting the multiphase structure of the CGM.
 Zoom-in panels are included to emphasize spatial differences and trace features that change significantly from one ion to another.
+Each panel has its own colorbar, spanning seven orders of magnitude in surface brightness (from $10^{-8}$ to $10^{-1}$ of the maximum emission value in that panel), allowing dynamic range of each ion to be visualized.
+We note that the perceived morphology depends on the chosen color stretch; adopting individual color scales ensures that faint but extended structures are not artificially suppressed in intrinsically fainter lines.

 \ion{O}{6} emission, which traces warm and/or diffuse gas ($T \sim 10^{5-6}$ K), exhibits a smooth, volume-filling morphology that sets it apart from the filamentary or clumpy structures seen in lower ionization lines.
 Notably, the prominent extended loop seen in the H$\alpha$ zoom-in region is almost invisible in the \ion{O}{6} panel, emphasizing the distinct temperature and density regimes probed by these lines.
 Its diffuse distribution reflects its origin in lower-density, higher-temperature gas that permeates the CGM more uniformly.
 Interestingly, a few bright clumps of \ion{O}{6} emission appear in the top-left region of these \ion{O}{6} emission maps that are not seen in any of the lower ionization lines.
 These localized enhancements are unique to \ion{O}{6} but common in all our simulations, and may trace transient or shock-heated structures in the hotter CGM phase.
-The differences between the \ion{O}{6} distribution and that of lower ions can play a key role in determining the nature of the gas in the CGM (M. Ticoras et al., in prep).
+The differences between the \ion{O}{6} distribution and that of lower ions can play a key role in determining the nature of the gas in the CGM \citep{Ticoras2026}.